 9. I think I understand what you mean, are you saying?

-Okay, so our final question is not really a question.
-But it is in the same ball-park.
+Okay, so our final question is more of a leading question than an open-ended question, but it is still a very valuable tool.
 You will always find times where a pupil’s ability to verbalise their reasoning is not quite at the same stage as their actual thinking and thought process.

 In other words, build on their reasoning, making it sharper or more concise so that the group or whole class can develop their understanding and the pupil giving the explanation can internalise their understanding further.

 There are several variations on this question, such as ‘